axilmar/parserlib/README.md

 ##### Binary operator '-'

-The binary operator '-' creates an exclusion pattern.
+The binary `operator -` creates an exclusion pattern.

 An expression of the form `A - B` is converted to `!B >> A`, allowing A to be entered only if B fails to parse.